Alaska Cruise - Holland America - Zaandam (July 24th to July 31st)

 - Backup Battery: Bring a backup battery for your phone.

 - Room Temperature: The room was too warm for me; I wished I had brought a portable fan.
-I heard you can ask for one.
+I heard later you could ask for one.

 - Medications: Don’t forget your usual medications, including those for body aches, fever, diarrhea, sleep, and motion sickness.
 Acid reflux can be an issue with the rich food and lack of sleep.
 If you're Indian, bring Saunf and Ajwain.